-Our main destination this year was infact not LEGOLAND, it was actually something called LaLandia which is some sort of an playroom for the whole family with several activities like Swimming pools, winter land, (be a monkey)play land and so on.
+Our main destination this year was in fact not LEGOLAND, it was actually something called LaLandia which is some sort of a playroom for the whole family with several activities like Swimming pools, winter land, (be a monkey)playland and so on.

 In good tradition this place also had an Arcade hall (yey!), must have been 40+ vending machines of all sorts which was kinda expected but it also had the type of games i like and while it was only 4 it was still fun as i had never seen any of them before (in person).

-Ok so this was the big suprise for me, Codemasters GRID, this game came out on the Playstation 3, Xbox360 and PC some 6-7 years ago and while the game was fine i still find it very strange how this game ended up in a Arcade cabinet/machine.
+Ok so this was the big surprise for me, Codemasters GRID, this game came out on the PlayStation 3, Xbox360 and PC some 6-7 years ago and while the game was fine i still find it very strange how this game ended up in an Arcade cabinet/machine.
 I guess it is a PC inside it but i am not 100% sure.

 The machine is quite nicely designed with proper seats and everything and the machine looked to be in good condition too.

 I never got around to play the game but from watching others play it i can safely say that the game ran far from smooth, Framerate was laggy while drifting (smoke) and there was even some tearing here and there while driving fast in corners etc.

 Multiplayer Cabinets, both connected together for multiplayer madness.

 SEGA Super Bikes 2, never seen it before and this game was more than impossible to get a good photo of as this was the most popular game in the Arcade.
 The machine looked like it was in mint condition with 2 machines connected together in multiplayer (like GRID) and complete with full-size bikes etc.

 How old this game is unknown for me right now (need to check the internet) but it looked quite good and was proper Arcade quality in terms of speed and such.